TritonDataCenter/rfd/rfd/0161/README.md

     triple, so the creation of an illumos target does not require a new LLVM triple).

-There will some upfront costs.
+There will be some upfront costs.
 Any lower-level crates will likely need to have code contributed to include illumos in any platform-specific code.
 Our current hope (based on some work already) suggests this should hopefully not pose a huge burden.
 Generally it should be a one-time deal, and is often just a matter of adding `target_os="illumos"` in a few places.

 One other note -- we should probably avoid producing anything in rust that